metagraph-dev/metagraph/docs/getting_started/use_case_1_airline_connectedness.rst

 This is what we’d expect.
 Highly populated areas like Los Angeles are the most traveled through areas.

-However, it’s suprising that Anchorage is more travelled through than a hub like Dallas!
+However, it’s surprising that Anchorage is more travelled through than a hub like Dallas!

 There’s a good explanation for Anchorage being a very travelled through
-region: Since Alaska is so sparsely populated, a well-connected road infrtastructure was never built.
+region: Since Alaska is so sparsely populated, a well-connected road infrastructure was never built.
 Thus, to travel between cities in Alaska, air travel is the only option.
 More information can be found `here <https://en.wikipedia.org/wiki/List_of_airports_in_Alaska>`__.